 Scholarship of Teaching & Learning Nomination Requirements

-Nominations from all AHC schools and colleges are encouraged
+Nominations are encouraged from all schools and colleges engaged in health-related education.

 Nominees will be evaluated based on their direct and/or indirect contributions to the scholarship of teaching and learning, as documented in such areas as student learning outcomes; peer-reviewed activities, such as funded research, publications, education journal reviews; involvement in national workshops; invited lectureships; and presentations at scholarly meetings.
 Nominees should document contributions to one or more of the following areas:

 - Direct student instruction: Educational activities documented through applied research activities including, but not limited to, classroom teaching, clinical teaching, community-based education, advisement, mentoring, curriculum and program development, special student projects, and/or service learning.

 - Public service and outreach: Teaching and presentations in continuing education; public service and outreach to practitioners, faculty, and the public; and/or development of programs connecting the University to communities throughout Minnesota; and/or strategies to enhance access to health professions education throughout Minnesota.

 - Academic leadership: Service on committees and/or holding positions that provide guidance and direction to education in health-related programs; leadership in evidence-based curriculum innovation, and/or collaboration on the development of interprofessional education across health science programs.